 Property investors claim depreciation in two ways:

-The first is Capital works deductions
+Capital works deductions

 The ATO’s definition of depreciating assets is: